|

 The MOMA

-programme examines whether the locally-based monitoring approaches can
+programme examined whether the locally-based monitoring approaches can

 detect true local or larger-scale natural resource trends and address the